Weighted Random Selection Algorithm

 times.

-Let's think about this problem and solve the issue of selecting elements randomly according to their weights.
+Let's explore this problem and solve the issue of randomly selecting elements based on weight.